Can You Afford To NOT Make The Time?

 You don’t want to disappoint, let down or lose face with those people.
 We get off on being ‘industrious’ (I wonder when that term was coined)…

-We feel our status is diminished if we don’t meet expectations and sometimes even demands of others.
+We feel our status diminished if we don’t meet expectations and sometimes even demands of others.

-I remember my corporate days as an Executive Assistant, I was BRILLIANT at meeting the needs of everybody else and to only do what I needed done… after hours.
-I took great pride in getting everything done, working so very hard and being acknowledged for my (unpaid) overtime.
+I remember my corporate days as an Executive Assistant; I was BRILLIANT at meeting the needs of everybody else and to only do what I needed doing… after hours.
+I took great pride in getting everything done, working so very hard, and being acknowledged for my (unpaid) overtime.

 What The Actual, was that about!

-Instead of pushing back on the middle management to find their own answers (which they were remunerated better than me to know) I would happily add it to my list to impress and ‘build relationships’.
+Instead of pushing back on the middle management to find their answers (which they were remunerated better than me to know), I would happily add it to my list to impress and ‘build relationships.’

-I was great at prioritising – my bosses needs first, then the influencers then the admin demands.
+I was great at prioritising – my bosses need first, then the influencers then the admin demands.
 The problem was, I was terrible at acknowledging what a push-over I was.

 So I say STOP writing resolutions and actions plans until you’ve worked out WHY this thing you want, is such a priority.

 Be the boss and architect of your own life and design your job description and priorities to meet those duties.